Google Authenticator Security WordPress tutorial show you how to create a second level security for your WordPress website.

 Q3 How do I hide Google Authenticator settings from users?

-Solution: You can check every user’s account profile in your site as the administrator.
-Log into your site as administrator and go to Users -> All Users.
-You can then check each user to see if they have enabled the security feature or not.
-If they have not enabled the security feature in their account you can hide the feature by enabling Hide settings from user.
-This option works best if you also have Two Screen Signing enabled in the settings.
+Solution: Log into your site as administrator and go to Users -> All Users.
+You can then check each user individually to see if they have enabled the security feature by checking Active or not.
+If they have not enabled the security feature in their account you can hide the feature by enabling Hide settings from user as illustrated in the image below.
+Note: This option works best if you also have Two Screen Signin enabled in the settings as illustrated in Step 2 ) above.

 Alternative to Mobile Phone